• Skip to primary navigation

 Wrap it loosely with plastic wrap and set the cake aside to let it ‘settle’.
 That just means setting it to the side either overnight or at least for several hours to let the layers calm down and let it squish out any extra buttercream.

 Now, I don’t chill my cakes during this process because chilling them hardens up the cake and the icing and won’t really allow it to settle.
-You do actually want to chill it though if you have a perishable filling.
+You do want to chill it though if you have a perishable filling.

 I won’t go into too much more detail on my method here, but if you’d like to know more details about that, you can check out my post: Should I Refrigerate My Cake Before Decorating?